D4H/api-angular/README.md

 `npm install --save @d4h/angular`

 ## Configuration
-Binding accepts a configuration which can either be static or yielded by an [observable](http://reactivex.io/).
+The client accepts a configuration which can either be static or yielded by an [observable](http://reactivex.io/).

 ### API Regions
-Bindings supports all D4H API regions.
+@d4h/angular supports all D4H API regions.
 Please contact <support@d4h.org> if you have questions about which is the correct data region for you to use.

 ```typescript
 export enum Region {